tlangridge/agent-swarm/README.md

 When an agent identity is assigned, the CLI session receives the agent's name and email as environment variables (`AGENT_SWARM_AGENT_NAME`, `AGENT_SWARM_AGENT_EMAIL`).
 Claude Code sessions also get a system prompt injection identifying the agent.

+## Use Cases

+### Parallel code research

+Spin up three Claude Code workers pointed at the same repo.
+Tell one to map out the database schema, another to trace the authentication flow, and a third to inventory the API endpoints.
+Read all three results side by side without waiting for them sequentially.

+### Multi-agent task delegation

+Launch a lead agent and a couple of workers.
+Give the lead a high-level goal like "refactor the payment module to use Stripe's new API."
+The lead breaks the task down, messages workers with specific sub-tasks, and synthesizes the results — all coordinated through the swarm API.

+### Cross-model comparison

+Open a Claude Code tile and a Gemini CLI tile side by side.
+Paste the same prompt into both using the broadcast bar and compare how each model approaches the problem.
+Useful for evaluating model strengths on your actual codebase.

+### Sandboxed experimentation

+Run agents in Docker containers so they can't accidentally trash your local filesystem.
+Useful when you want to let an agent run autonomously but don't fully trust the commands it might execute.

+### Mixed-tool workflows

+Use a Claude Code agent for the main coding task while a Bash agent runs your test suite in a loop, watches logs, or monitors a dev server.
+Everything is visible in the same tiled interface.

+### Code review swarm

+Point multiple workers at different parts of a large PR or codebase.
+Each agent reviews a subset of files and reports findings back to the lead, who compiles a unified review summary.

 ## Project Structure

 ```